Papua New Guinea entry requirements for Spain passport holders

 Frequently asked questions

-Processing typically takes 2 to 4 weeks.
-Apply at least a month before your planned departure to be safe.
+Processing usually takes a few business days, but it can take longer.
+Apply at least 1–2 weeks before your planned departure to be safe.

 Official sources